CSC207-UofT/course-project-git-good-207/final_design_document.md

 * We also discussed making LoginManager a Singleton class.
 In the current state of our project, we only ever use a single instance of LoginManager as only one user can be logged in at a time, and we must keep track of who the current user is.
 This led us to think that a singleton LoginManager would make sense.
 Nevertheless, after further discussion and consideration, we decided that this would not be an effective idea.
 Making LoginManager a Singleton class would limit us to only being able to have one instance of LoginManager.
 This would be very limiting if, in a hypothetical future, we wanted to expand the program to be able to have multiple users logging in at the same time (like in a real social media app), as that would require multiple instances of LoginManager to keep track of multiple current users.
 Thus, we decided against making LoginManager a Singleton class.

 * Our codebase is definitely modular and testable without the UI, Database, et cetera.
-We just did not have time to learn a JUnit mock framework to be able to write unit tests with mocked dependencies, but we may look into this in the future.

-* We strived to make our app independent of UI implementation, by using an abstracted InOut interface in our Controllers.
-This opens the possibility for us of using something like Spring Boot with a web framework in the future.
+By using an abstracted InOut interface in our Controllers, this allowed us to use Spring Boot when creating a web UI while making minimal modifications to our original code.

-* Our app is independent of our Database implementation in MySQLController.

 ## SOLID Design